chitram1/ecber/README.md

 #tolerance_1$percent_agreement_raw is equal to 93.93792
 ```

 As the tolerance increases, the percent agreement increases since we are more lenient in what we consider to be equal recorded codes.
-When the tolerance is 0 (the default value for the tolerance parameter), both coders need to have recorded the exact same signal at the exact same time.
+When the tolerance is 0 (the default value for the tolerance parameter), both coders need to have recorded the exact same code at the exact same time.
 If the codes are off by 1 second, they won't be recorded unless we use a tolerance of 1.

 **Kappa Calculations**